CRIMINAL RECORD EXPUNCTIONS

 Clear Your Record – Denton | Cooke

 If you have a criminal record, you know the stress that a routine background check causes.
 Whether you are applying for a job, a line of credit or a rental property, that background check can make or break your chances.
 Did you know there is a way to clear your criminal record from many past mistakes?
-The law firm of Hill & Hill can determine if you are eligible for a criminal record expungement and walk you through the process.
+The Law Office of Brent Hill can determine if you are eligible for a criminal record expungement and walk you through the process.

 Are you interested in having your criminal record cleared?
-Call Hill & Hill today at our toll-free number of 1-866-369-2889 to schedule a free initial consultation.
+Call The Law Office of Brent Hill today at 940-381-3688 to schedule a free initial consultation.
 You can also e-mail us and someone will be in touch with you promptly.

 Do you want to learn more about criminal record expunction?
 We can help.

-Our attorneys have over 25 years of experience in criminal law.
+Our office has over 22 years of local experience in criminal law.
 We have found our passion in defending people facing felony and misdemeanor charges.
 We handle the defense of DWI/DUI, drug charges, assault charges, theft charges and more.
 We understand what you have gone through, and we understand how your past can affect your present life.
 That criminal record exists—even if the charges were dismissed, you served probation or you were found not guilty.

 How Expungement Works